NecroHome/mod-travelers-recall/README.md

 ---

-### Level Requirement
+### 2.2.
+Level Requirement

 The `required_level` column controls the required level for each individual location.

 * `0`

   * Location has no level requirement
 * Greater than `0`

-  * If enabled in the configuration file `TravelersRecall.UseRequiredLevel = 1` players must be at least that level to unlock that location.
+  * If `TravelersRecall.UseRequiredLevel` is set to `1` in the configuration file, players must be at least the specified level to unlock that location.

 Example: